amillionbouncyballs/PlayStationDiscImageTools/README.md

 `My Other Game (PAL) [SLUS-XXXX].cue` / `My Other Game (PAL) [SLUS-XXXX].bin`

 **Note**: The .cue file contents will be modified to point to the renamed .bin file, and the original files are renamed (we don't duplicate then rename the dupes).

-#### Why?
-Because if you play PS1 games on a PS3 then webMAN Mod and such won't pick up the cover images in the XMB unless the disc image name contains the product code / product ID.

 #### Usage
 `python 02_tagBinCuePairsWithIDs.py [directory] [--dry-run]`